-Myth «glycerin dries out the skin” – what’s the truth?
+Myth “Glycerin dries out the skin” – what’s true?

 For years, glycerin has had a reputation for drying out the skin.
-Is that even true?
+Is that correct?
 Yes and no .
-As with so many ingredients, the right concentration and combination is also important here.
+As with so many ingredients, the right concentration and combination are important.

-So that you can understand this, let me briefly explain the function of glycerin: Glycerin attracts water like a magnet .
-This effect is desirable because it makes this ingredient the best moisturizer of all.
+So that you can understand this, let me briefly explain the function of glycerin to you: Glycerin is hygroscopic and attracts water like a magnet .
+It is a humectant and is often used in cosmetics (and food).

-Where did the rumor come from that glycerin is said to have a drying effect?
+Then where does the rumor come from that glycerin is said to have a drying effect?
 As I said, glycerin loves water.
-However, the glycerin doesn't really care where the water comes from, as long as it is easily available.
+The glycerin doesn't really care where the water comes from, as long as it is easily available.
 It can come from three sources:

 - Water from the ambient air (at high humidity)